bu-ist/bu-webdiff-legacy/README.md

 The quick version:

-* grab.py takes screenshots of web pages  (specified by URL in a file)
+* grab.py takes screenshots of web pages  (specified by URL in a file) with Firefox
 * compare.sh compares the output of two sets of screenshots
 * Selenium is required for taking the screenshots
 * ImageMagick is required for comparing the screenshots

 ## Setting Up

-After cloning or downloading, install the required packages using pip.
+After cloning or downloading, install the required packages using [pip](https://pypi.python.org/pypi/pip).
 Using [virtualenv](https://pypi.python.org/pypi/virtualenv) is highly recommended.

 	$ cd buwp-smoketests
 	$ virtualenv .